google/orbit/DEVELOPMENT.md

 specific to the Orbit project:

 ### [[nodiscard]]
-We use `[[nodiscard]]` for (almost) all methods that return a value in new classes.
+We use `[[nodiscard]]` for (almost) all new class methods and free functions that return a value.
 If you encouter a use case where it makes no sense or hurts readability feel free to skip it though.

 We do not touch existing code merely to add `[[nodiscard]]` though.